-Prior to joining Stewart Smith, Nancy was a partner at a well-respected insurance defense firm, where she represented a Fortune 100 corporation in high-profile litigation throughout the country on matters involving insurance coverage, premises security, products liability, premises liability, and pharmacist malpractice.
-In addition, she handled multi-district litigation involving talc exposure and mass tort litigation involving pharmaceutical drugs.
-Prior to that, Nancy worked at a boutique insurance coverage firm concentrating her practice in long tail environmental coverage claims arising from leaking underground storage tanks.
+Prior to joining Stewart Smith, Nancy was a partner at a well-respected insurance defense firm, where she represented a Fortune 100 corporation in high-profile litigation throughout the country on matters involving insurance coverage, products liability, premises security, premises liability, and pharmacist malpractice.
+She also handled multi-district litigation involving talc exposure and mass tort litigation relating to pharmaceutical drugs.

 Obtained dismissal of breach of contract and bad faith claims on summary judgment on behalf of an insurer involving property damage to a commercial building caused by a tenant prior to vacating the property.
 Successfully argued that the insured’s claims were not covered under the policy due to the entrustment exclusion.